 Mediation allows a neutral person to assist the parties in finding a resolution to their issues without the necessity of going to court and having a trial.
 Our mediation lawyers are experts in helping parties find common ground, and ultimately, a resolution to the case.
 Mediation is not binding, but most courts require mediation before the court will set the matter down for trial.
 A mediator requires the parties to show up and make an effort to resolve the issues in the case.
 Even if you’ve yet to file suit, you can attempt mediation as an alternative to filing a lawsuit in court.
 If mediation fails, you can always decide to proceed with a lawsuit, or simply continue your dispute in court.
 Mediation is a very economical method of resolving a probate dispute.
 Of equal importance, mediation often facilitates an easier “repair” to family relationships because it can allow parties to reach an agreement without a lawsuit; it is quite difficult to resume a family relationship after the bruising battles that occur in a courtroom.

 As a trusted dispute resolution law firm in GA, we strive to help our clients find the best way to reach their desired outcomes.
 In fact, roughly 9 out of 10 probate cases mediated by Mr. Hughes result in a settlement.
 Contact our team of arbitration lawyers today to set up a meeting at in Lawrenceville or Atlanta to see how we can help you resolve your dispute.

 More than 9 out of 10 probate cases mediated by Mr. Hughes result in a settlement.

 Responses to non-clients do not establish an attorney-client relationship.
-Answers to your questions are meant as a tool in helping you determine whether you need to engage an attorney for your specific purpose.
-Answers are general and specific legal advice cannot be given without a full understanding of all the facts relevant to your case.
+Answers to your questions are meant as a tool to help you determine whether you need to engage an attorney for your specific purpose.
+Answers are general, and specific legal advice cannot be given without you being a client of this firm and having a full understanding of all the facts relevant to your case.